snw35/nvchecker/README.md

 Dockerfile for the excellent [nvchecker](https://github.com/lilydjwg/nvchecker) Python module.

-This container works with [dfupdate](https://github.com/snw35/dfupdate) to check itself for updates every day, and new versions are built and pushed automatically.
+This container works with [dfupdate](https://github.com/snw35/dfupdate) to check itself for updates every week, and new versions are built and pushed automatically.

 ## How To Use